RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 It uses a MERA 7946M-like keyboard.
 The KB interface consists of 8 data lines and STROBE signal.
 Keyboard is handled by 8255 on VIDEORAM1 board.
 There was also a dedicated keyboard, based on i8035.
 The keyboard looks like one for MERA 79152 PC but without the status LEDs.
+The dedicated keyboard also uses two more signals. /INT and T0 for the 8085.
+The keyboard matrix is based on RTF hall efect switches, with enable input, - VEB HFO B 461 G.
+More on the hall switches from RFT: https://telcontar.net/KBK/HFO/Hall_ICs

 ## STORAGE
 ComPAN has Rockwell 6765 FDC and can use up to 4 5,25 inch FDDs.